-Following the national strategy, ILNAS, with the support of ANEC GIE, is providing national stakeholders with relevant information and opportunities regarding technical standardization in the space sector, and aims to raise awareness regarding the potential benefits of involvement in this domain.
+Following the national standardization strategy and the related Policy on Aerospace Technical Standardization (2021-2025), ILNAS, with the support of ANEC GIE, is providing national stakeholders with relevant information and opportunities regarding technical standardization in the space sector, and aims to raise awareness regarding the potential benefits of involvement in this domain.
 Accordingly, this standards analysis should have allowed national stakeholders to understand the various benefits from involvement in technical standardization and to identify technical committees of potential interest regarding their activities.